How Much Do Estate Sale Companies Charge?

 Some estate sale companies may have optional services they provide at additional estate sale fees, such as trash removal, post-sale cleanup, etc. When you are getting quotes from potential estate sale companies, ask about these additional estate sale fees.
 Ask how these fees are calculated and ask what they normally amount to for the average estate sale.
 This will give you an idea of how much you might have to pay.

-When determining how much the estate sale company is going to charge, they generally draw from one of three different approaches:
+When determining how much the estate sale company is going to charge, they generally draw from one of three different approaches.

 The amount of work required is determined by how many hours the estate sale company thinks they’ll need to put into your sale.
 Including set up, pricing, running of the sale and post-sale duties such as donation, trash removal, clean up, etc. This can all effect how much estate sale companies charge If you are liquidating the estate of a hoarder, the company will need to put in a lot more hours and work sorting, pricing, and staging the home.
 These sales also often require more days.
 Conversely, you may be liquidating a home that’s already staged and ready so it just needs to be priced.
 This takes significantly less time.
 The more work required to prepare for the sale, the more you are going to be charged in estate sale fees.